 Every year, the most promising graduates of the Rietveld Academie, according to an independent jury, are awarded for their final work(s) with a 'GRA Award'.
 The GRA Award consists of 1500 euro and the opportunity to take part in a special exhibition called SELECTED, that will take place this autumn.

-The winners of this year's GRA Awards are: Juan De Porres-Isla Fernandez La Casta & Wouter Paijmans (Fine Arts department) Laura Klinkenberg (Jewellery department) and Baha Görkem Yalim (VAV Audiovisual department)
+The winners of this year's GRA Awards are: Juan De Porras-Isla Fernandez La Casta & Wouter Paijmans (Fine Arts department) Laura Klinkenberg (Jewellery department) and Baha Görkem Yalim (VAV Audiovisual department)

 Comments on the work, taken from the jury rapport:

-Juan De Porres-Isla Fernandez La Casta & Wouter Paijmans (winner category Autonomous Art)
+Juan De Porras-Isla Fernandez La Casta & Wouter Paijmans (winner category Autonomous Art)

 'In their first year at the academy Juan De Porras-Isla and Wouter Paijmans were forced to work together.
 Now, after their individual journeys through the Fine Arts Department, they decided that what they started together should also end together.
 Although we might well distinguish Paijmans work and interests in painting and sculpture from De Porras’ teasing, computer generated videos, the jury wishes to emphasize the communication between the works.
 Together, they touch on the notion of returning to the physical object as a reaction to new but rapidly aging technologies.'